MVaughn727/RPoliticalMap/README.md

 ######License

 If you distribute this project in part or in full, please attribute with a link to the GitHub page.
 This software is available under The MIT License, reproduced below.
+Remember to delete collected tweets within the time frames set by the Twitter ToS.
+Follow the Twitter ToS.

 Copyright (c) 2016 Miles Vaughn